buildingSMART/IFC4.3.x-development/docs/properties/n/NominalDepth.md

 NominalDepth
 ============

-Nominal or quoted depth of the object measured from the inlet drain connection to the base of the unit.
+Nominal Depth of the object